-The ACH debit system is available 24 hours a day, 7 days a week, and it is a toll-free call.
-The average call takes approximately 2-3 minutes.
+The ACH debit system is available 24 hours a day, 7 days a week, through our web site or as a toll-free call.
+A transaction takes approximately 2-3 minutes.

 Fast and Secure

 The ACH system for electronic payment is the preferred transaction method for many financial institutions and corporations.